telerik/blazor-docs/components/drawer/icons.md

 For a custom font icon, define the font and glyph in your `Icon` CSS class.

->caption How to use icons in Telerik Menu
+>caption How to use icons in Telerik Drawer

 ````CSHTML
 @* This example shows how to add icons or images to the Drawer's items properties of the model *@